JoKeyser/Theil-Sen-Matlab/README.md

 A [Theil-Sen estimator](https://en.wikipedia.org/wiki/Theil%E2%80%93Sen_estimator) provides robust, simple linear regression in the 2D plane:
 The resulting estimates of slope and intercept are relatively insensitive to outliers.

-The implementation of [TheilSen.m](TheilSen.m) is exact but "naive":
+The implementation of [TheilSen.m](TheilSen.m) is exact but naïve:
-It generates the set of all pairs of the _n_ input samples, resulting in an overall complexity of _O(n²)_ in both speed and space.
+It generates the set of all pairs of the _n_ input samples, resulting in an overall complexity of _O(n²)_ in speed and space.
 The resulting slope and offset are the median slope and offset of the lines defined by all data point pairs.

-(Note that other implementations of the algorithm achieve better complexity, and are thus much faster for large amounts of data points.)
+(Note that alternative implementations of the algorithm have lower complexity, and thus much faster for large amounts of input samples.)

 ### No toolbox required

-This code is based on [Theil-Sen Robust Linear Regression](https://mathworks.com/matlabcentral/fileexchange/48294-theil-sen-robust-linear-regression), version 1.2.0.0, by [Zachary Danziger](https://mathworks.com/matlabcentral/profile/authors/1044524).
+This code is based on [Theil-Sen Robust Linear Regression](https://mathworks.com/matlabcentral/fileexchange/48294-theil-sen-robust-linear-regression), version 1.2.0.0, by Zachary Danziger.
 A key modification is to use `median(X, 'omitnan')` instead of `nanmedian(X)` to avoid dependency on the (commercially licensed) [Statistics Toolbox](https://mathworks.com/products/statistics.html).
 See the [changelog](#changelog) below for further modifications.